 God is a theoretical entity that is postulated by theists to explain various phenomena, such as the origin of the universe, the design of the universe, and the origin of living things.
 Modern science, however, can explain all of these phenomena without postulating the existence of God.
 In the words of Laplace, science has no need of that hypothesis.
 By demonstrating that God is not needed to explain anything, science has proven that there is no more reason to believe in the existence of God than to believe in the existence of phlogiston, the luminiferous ether, or Vulcan.
 This may explain why more than 90% of the world's top scientists disbelieve or doubt the existence of God.

+Scientists prefer natural explanations to supernatural ones, not because of any metaphysical bias on their part, but because natural explanations produce more understanding than supernatural ones.
+As Plato realized, to say that God did it is not to explain anything, but simply to offer an excuse for not having an explanation.
 Supernatural explanations are inherently inferior to natural ones because they do not meet the criteria of adequacy as well.
 For example, they are usually less simple because they assume the existence of at least one additional type of entity.
 They usually have less scope because they don't explain how the phenomena in question are produced and thus they raise more questions than they answer.
 They are usually less conservative because they imply that certain natural laws have been violated.
 And they are usually less fruitful because they don't make any novel predictions

+What if there was no plausible natural explanation for some phenomena?
+Would that justify the claim that god caused it?
+No, for our inability to provide a natural explanation may simply be due to our ignorance of the operative natural forces.
+Many phenomena that were once attributed to supernatural beings such as earthquakes, volcanoes, and disease can now be explained in purely natural terms.
+As St. Augustine realized, apparent miracles are not contrary to nature but contrary to our knowledge of nature.
 Given the inherent inferiority of supernatural explanations and the incompleteness of our knowledge, theists would be justified in offering a supernatural explanation for a phenomenon only if they could prove that it is in principle impossible to provide a natural explanation of it.
 In other words, to undermine the scientific proof for the non-existence of god, theists have to prove an unrestricted negative, namely, that no natural explanation of a phenomenon will be found.
 And that, I believe, is an unrestricted negative that no theist will ever be able to prove.

 Can Science Prove that God Does Not Exist? by Theodore Schick, Jr. Inquiry magazine, Volume 21, Number 1.